yifeidesu/grocerylist/README.md

 * Change the line of DB_URL as this `DB_URL=mongodb://localhost:27017/dbname`
 * Then restart `http://localhost:3000`'s server.
 Now the application is running with a local database.

-## Screenshots and comments, according to story backlog
+## Screenshots and feature explanation, according to story backlog
+This application achieves all story backlogs.
 ### Create and Index Screen
 * Use the input fields to add items to the list.
 * Every item has a title and optionally has a note.
 The note is not showing in the list.